The Book of Lord Shang: Meritocracy (Ch.6)

+The Han Feizi chapter 43 criticizes an initial military promotion to office based on rank corresponding to enemy heads cut off.
+Criticizing Shang Yang as lacking in technique, it recalls Shen Buhai, defining technique as "bestowing office on the basis of concrete responsibilities, demanding performance on the basis of titles, wielding the levers of life and death, and examining the capacities of the ministers."
+Arguably, the chapter at least understates Shang Yang.

 Overview

 Pines considered the Shangjunshu probably the earliest text taking the ruler's position (not simply the ruler himself) as pivotal for the state's well-being.
 However, the text is largely focused on the relation between the state and society, not 'monarchical power'.

 The Book of Lord Shang teaches that "The law is an expression of love for the people...
 The sage, if he is able to strengthen the state thereby, does not model himself on antiquity, and if he is able to benefit the people thereby, does not adhere to the established rites."
 As such, the philosophy espoused is quite explicitly anti-Confucian:

 Sophistry and cleverness are an aid to lawlessness; rites and music are symptoms of dissipations and licence; kindness and benevolence are the foster‑mother of transgressions; employment and promotion are opportunities for the rapacity of the wicked.
 If lawlessness is aided, it becomes current; if there are symptoms of dissipation and licence, they will become the practice; if there is a foster‑mother for transgressions, they will arise; if there are opportunities for the rapacity of the wicked, they will never cease.
 If these eight things come together, the people will be stronger than the government; but if these eight things are non‑existent in a state, the government will be stronger than the people.
 If the people are stronger than the government, the state is weak; if the government is stronger than the people, the army is strong.
 For if these eight things exist, the ruler has no one to use for defence and war, with the result that the state will be dismembered and will come to ruin; but if there are not these eight things, the ruler has the wherewithal for defence and war, with the result that the state will flourish and attain supremacy.